ThatSINEWAVE/Notepad-Online/README.md

 A modern, tabbed notepad application that runs in your browser with auto-save functionality and native file system integration.

+**🚧 This project is a work in progress.
+Features and functionality may be broken or subject to change. 🚧**

 ![Notepad Online Screenshot](https://raw.githubusercontent.com/ThatSINEWAVE/Notepad-Online/refs/heads/main/.github/SCREENSHOTS/Notepad-Online.png)

 </div>